Getting an Attorney to Handle Your Criminal Case

 Is a Private Attorney Better Than a Court-Appointed Attorney?

-Many private attorneys are former prosecutors or public defenders.
-Based on studies that evaluate the outcomes of having a private versus court-appointed attorney, data seems to indicate that the results for defendants are often the same.
+Defendants often believe that private attorneys possess a distinct advantage over the public defender's office or panel attorneys.
+But studies that evaluate the outcomes of having a private versus court-appointed attorney, data seem to indicate that the results for defendants are often the same.
 For example, one study indicated that defendants represented by private counsel and public defenders fared similarly in conviction rates and sentencing (although those represented by panel attorneys fared worse).

 Such statistical evidence is not always reliable or clear because of complicating factors.
 For instance, clients represented by private counsel often have short or no prior criminal records, while indigent defendants are twice as likely to be repeat offenders.
 What is also unclear—and what creates one of the biggest uncertainties of the criminal justice system—is whether private attorneys can negotiate better plea deals than court-appointed counsel.